awslabs/eks-node-viewer/README.md

 AWS_PROFILE=myprofile AWS_REGION=us-west-2
 ```

+### Computed Labels

+`eks-node-viewer` supports some custom label names that can be passed to the `--extra-labels` to display additional node information.

+- `eks-node-viewer/node-age` - Age of the node

 ### Default Options
 You can supply default options to `eks-node-viewer` by creating a file named `.eks-node-viewer` in your home directory and specifying
 options there.
 The format is `option-name=value` where the option names are the command line flags: